Ham (chimpanzee): Training and mission

 Beginning in July 1959, the two-year-old chimpanzee was trained under the direction of neuroscientist Joseph V. Brady at Holloman Air Force Base Aero-Medical Field Laboratory to do simple, timed tasks in response to electric lights and sounds.
 During his pre-flight training, Ham was taught to push a lever within five seconds of seeing a flashing blue light; failure to do so resulted in an application of a light electric shock to the soles of his feet, while a correct response earned him a banana pellet.
+Ham was trained for 219 hours during a 15-month period.

+While Ham was the first great ape, he was not the first animal to go to space; there were many other types of animals, including primates, that had left Earth's atmosphere before him.
+However, none of these other animals could provide the significant insight that Ham could provide.
+One of the reasons that a chimpanzee was chosen for this mission was because of their many similarities to humans.
+Some of their similarities include: similar organ placement inside the body and having a response time to a stimulus that was very similar to that of humans (just a couple of deciseconds slower).
+Through the observations of Ham scientists would gain a better understanding of the possibility of sending humans into space.

 On January 31, 1961, Ham was secured in a Project Mercury mission designated MR-2 and launched from Cape Canaveral, Florida, on a suborbital flight.

-Ham's vital signs and tasks were monitored by sensors and computers on Earth.
-The capsule suffered a partial loss of pressure during the flight, but Ham's space suit prevented him from suffering any harm.
-Ham's lever-pushing performance in space was only a fraction of a second slower than on Earth, demonstrating that tasks could be performed in space.
-Ham's capsule splashed down in the Atlantic Ocean and was recovered by the USS Donner later that day.
-His only physical injury was a bruised nose.
-His flight was 16 minutes and 39 seconds long.

-The results from his test flight led directly to the mission Alan Shepard made on May 5, 1961, aboard Freedom 7.
+Based on dental eruption, Ham was 44 months old at the time of the flight.